-You may have noticed that lately, I’m probably spending more time at sea than I am on land.
-That’s because over the past few weeks, several ships that were originally expected to launch during the shutdown are finally entering service.
-So many, in fact, that I haven’t been able to squeeze each of them in!
+You may have noticed that I’m probably spending more time at sea than on land lately.
+That’s because, over the past few weeks, several ships that were initially expected to launch during the shutdown are finally entering service.
+So many that I haven’t been able to squeeze each of them in!
 But today, I’m boarding Holland America Line’s Rotterdam.

-If you’re thinking to yourself, “Wait, Rotterdam isn’t a new ship… it’s been around for ages!”
+If you’re thinking, “Wait, Rotterdam isn’t a new ship… it’s been around for ages!”
 You’re both right and wrong.
-This is actually the seventh ship with that name to sail under the Holland America banner.
-(Fun fact: Rotterdam V is currently docked in Rotterdam, Netherlands, and is a floating hotel, akin to Queen Mary in Long Beach, although in much better shape!)
+This is the seventh ship with that name to sail under the Holland America banner.
+(Fun fact: Rotterdam V is currently docked in Rotterdam, Netherlands, and is a floating hotel akin to Queen Mary in Long Beach, although in much better shape!)

-This sailing is scheduled to call in Bimini, Bahamas and spend two days at Carnival Corporation’s private island, Half Moon Cay.
-I was invited to fly down to Fort Lauderdale to sail Rotterdam’s inaugural cruise and see exactly what it’s like sailing Holland America Line in 2021.
-The last time I stepped foot on one of its ships was in 2019, when I did their last new build Nieuw Statendam.
+This sailing is scheduled to call in Bimini, Bahamas, and spend two days at Carnival Corporation’s private island, Half Moon Cay.
+I was invited to fly down to Fort Lauderdale to sail Rotterdam’s inaugural cruise and see precisely what sailing Holland America Line is like in 2021.
+The last time I stepped foot on one of its ships was in 2019 when I did their last new build Nieuw Statendam.

 After landing in Fort Lauderdale, I checked into the Renaissance Cruise Port hotel which is a stone’s throw away from the port.
 In fact, if you have the right room, there are stunning views of the harbor.

 The embarkation process fell in line with the other seven ships I’ve sailed over the past few months, with technology — in this case, HAL’s Navigator app — playing a crucial role.
-Holland America requires that guests be fully vaccinated within 14 days of sailing, take a pre-cruise PCR or antigen test within two days prior to sailing, and schedule your arrival time.
+Holland America requires that guests be fully vaccinated within 14 days of sailing, take a pre-cruise PCR or antigen test two days before sailing, and schedule your arrival time.

-It’s very important to have your Navigator app pulled up and logged in when you arrive at the pier, or at least have the print-out with the barcode.
-They gave me a little bit of pushback because I had my cruise confirmation printed out but not the check-in paper with the barcode.
+Having your Navigator app pulled up and logged in when you arrive at the pier is very important, or at least have the print-out with the barcode.
+They gave me some pushback because my cruise confirmation was printed out but not the check-in paper with the barcode.
 With everything being touchless, that makes sense.

-My cabin is on deck six, port side, and is known as a Verandah stateroom… aka a balcony.
-More and more, we’re seeing cruise lines take into account what the modern cruiser needs from a connectivity standpoint, and this ship is no different.
+My cabin is on deck six, port side, known as a Verandah stateroom… aka a balcony.
+More and more, we’re seeing cruise lines consider what the modern cruiser needs from a connectivity standpoint, and this ship is no different.
 There’s a USB port and standard outlet on each side of the bed, and one of each on the vanity, too.

 The bathroom is spacious and has a nice walk-in shower with a door.
 That’s another thing I’m glad to see cruise lines moving away from… plastic shower curtains.
 I’ve noticed doors are becoming the norm in hotels, too.
 It’s not a lie to say that I’ll book a hotel room based on free wifi and the lack of a shower curtain.